-As a health care organization with operations across the world, Centene has access to protected and confidential personal data (e.g., health information, personally identifiable information, etc.) of members, patients, providers, and employees.
-The Company is committed to handling this data responsibly and to respecting the rights of all data subjects.
-The Company and every employee has a responsibility to safeguard personal data maintained by the Company.
+As a healthcare organization, Centene has access to confidential personal and health information of members, providers, and employees.
+The Company is committed to handling this information responsibly and to respecting the rights of all data subjects.
+Every employee has a responsibility to safeguard confidential information maintained by the Company.

-Whenever working with personal data, employees must ensure that they follow applicable business unit policies and procedures and comply with local laws and regulations.
-For example, when accessing or disclosing personal information, employees must ensure that a legitimate business reason exists for the access or disclosure, that they share only the minimum amount of information necessary to achieve that business purpose, and that protected data is transmitted over a secure network consistent with the Company's defined processes and data sharing agreements.

-A number of regulations govern the access and exchange of personal data, such as the Health Insurance Portability and Accountability Act (HIPAA) in the U.S. and the General Data Protection Regulation (GDPR) in the European Union.
-Centene is committed to complying with these and all other relevant data privacy laws and regulations (e.g., CCPA, the SHIELD Act, etc.) to ensure we appropriately safeguard confidential information.
+Whenever accessing or disclosing confidential personal or health information, employees must ensure that a legitimate business reason exists for the access or disclosure, that they share only the minimum amount of information necessary to achieve that business purpose, and that protected data is transmitted over a secure network.
+A number of regulations govern the access and exchange of personal and health information, such as the Health Insurance Portability and Accountability Act in the United States and the General Data Protection Regulation of the European Union.
+Centene is committed to complying with these and all other relevant data privacy laws and regulations to ensure we appropriately safeguard confidential information.

-Any confirmed or suspected breach of personal data must be reported immediately to your local Compliance Officer, Data Protection Officer, the Corporate Privacy Officer, or a member of the Corporate Ethics & Compliance Department.
+Any confirmed or suspected breach of confidential information should be reported immediately to your local Compliance Officer, the Corporate Privacy Officer, or a member of the Corporate Ethics & Compliance Department.